LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ![](img/s_27.png)

+` Figure-18: WebShell attack: cat fake serial lib contents , version v1.3 (2024)`

-After restarting the IoT device, the network admin will see the following situation upon logging in:
+Any time after the IoT infra engineer restarting the IoT device, the network admin will see the following situation upon logging in:

 ![](img/s_25.png)

+` Figure-19: IoT radar show error data , version v1.3 (2024)`

 The radar connection indicator shows that the radar is connected normally, but all readings have dropped to zero.
 Upon checking, all readings display a value of 0:

 ![](img/s_26.png)

+` Figure-20: All radar paramters reading are incorrect , version v1.3 (2024)`

 Regardless of whether the IoT engineer reboots the IoT OS or resets the configuration file, the problem persists.
 The IoT device is now permanently compromised!